 Donna is a Senior Principal at KMAI and has been with the firm for over 30 years.
 Donna has a wide range of experience but possesses particular expertise in corporate workspace and retail banking.
 In 2011, KMAI was appointed Chief Consultant for the Bank of Montreal (BMO) and Donna as lead architect.
 She oversees all aspects of the design and construction of the BMO’s retail bank branches and corporate workspaces.
 Donna’s talent has allowed her to be immensely successful in executing a cohesive design vision on a project with such varied requirements and unique challenges.

 Peter has been with KMAI for 30+ years after graduating from the University of Toronto.
 He has acted as design project architect for several of the firm’s notable projects including Deloitte Head Office, RBC WaterPark Place III, and George Brown College’s Centre for Hospitality and Culinary Arts and The Chefs’ House Restaurant.
 Peter’s holistic design approach allows him to develop creative and innovative ways to resolve client programming needs through unique architectural expression.
-Always sensitive to a project’s surrounding environment, Peter believes in designs which are responsive to site context and provide an interesting counterpoint between existing and new in the most complementary manner.
+His disciplined and realistic approach to detailing has enabled him to deliver projects within budgetary and schedule constraints without compromising design intent or the programmatic needs of the end users.